 Industry benchmarking tool Hootsuite

 You can compare your results for several metrics to the industry average and see charts tracking the pattern over time.
-The benchmarking tool also provides recommendations to improve your social media strategy and results.
+The competitor benchmarking tool also provides recommendations to improve your social media strategy and results.

 Industry benchmarking is available for Facebook, Instagram, X, LinkedIn, and TikTok.